Alarms and Events

 Tips:

-01: If we have some data logger are stored in the DB file that can interfere with the visual studio project, you may not find the data in the solution and wonder from where it was coming, actually it can come from the DB file (good to remove from the DB file.)
+01: If we have some data logger stored in the DB file that can interfere with the visual studio project, you may not find the data in the solution and wonder from where it was coming, actually it can come from the DB file (good to remove from the DB file.)

 References